 The GPU is also supported by a 500 watt 80 PLUS certified PSU, meaning there are no worries that the GPU will be able to run to its full potential.
-The only issue with this PSU is that it has noticeably loud fans, but this is often the case with high load PCs.
+The only issue with this power supply is that it has noticeably loud fans, but this is often the case with high load gaming PCs.
 Ultimately the GPU is a powerhouse in any gaming pc and therefore will not let you down.

 The SkyTech Shiva also has an impressive 16GB of DDR4 RAM, meaning not have all of the necessary RAM to play any game.
 It also operates at a lower voltage, making it more power-efficient.
 This is also supported by a Windows 10 OS, meaning having an efficient and none compromised gaming experience is always fully assisted.

 The only issue this computer has is the storage isn’t the best, only offering 500GBs of SSD which just isn’t enough for having many high-end games installed at once.
 This is easily fixed by adding more storage, but when you’re buying a prebuilt PC, you buy it with the expectation to not have to make any immediate alterations.